Even More Guarantees for Variational Inference in the Presence of Symmetries: Discussion future work

 \subsubsection{Acknowledgements}

 LZ and AV were supported by the ``UNREAL: Unified Reasoning Layer for Trustworthy ML'' project (EP/Y023838/1) selected by the ERC and funded by UKRI EPSRC.
-LZ thanks Maximilian Pixner for useful comments on the presentation of the draft.
+The authors are grateful to Nicola Branchini and Maximilian Pixner for useful feedback on the draft.